Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection

-As demonstrations of how the new approach can be flexibly and effectively used, specific inclusive-NRF models are developed and thoroughly evaluated for a number of tasks - unsupervised/supervised image generation, semi-supervised classification and anomaly detection.
-The proposed models consistently achieve strong experimental results in all these tasks compared to state-of-the-art methods, which are summarized as follows: \begin{itemize} \item Inclusive-NRFs achieve state-of-the-art sample generation quality, measured by both Inception Score (IS) and Frechet Inception Distance (FID).
-On CIFAR-10, we obtain unsupervised IS 8.28 (FID 20.9) and supervised IS 9.06 (FID 18.1), both using unconditional generation. \item Semi-supervised inclusive-NRFs show strong classification results on par with state-of-the-art DGM-based semi-supervised learning (SSL) methods, and simultaneously achieve superior generation, on the widely benchmarked datasets - MNIST, SVHN and CIFAR-10. \item By directly using the potential function for sample evaluation, inclusive-NRFs achieve state-of-the-art performance in anomaly detection on the widely benchmarked datasets - KDDCUP, MNIST, and CIFAR-10.
+Second, we demonstrate the superior capability of the inclusive-NRF approach in applications of image generation and anomaly detection.
+Comparisons between different DGMs are made with comparable network architectures.
+It is found that the inclusive-NRFs consistently improve over state-of-the-art results in both applications, which are summarized as follows.
+We will release our code and scripts for reproducing the results in this work. \begin{itemize} \item Inclusive-NRFs achieve state-of-the-art sample generation quality, measured by both Inception Score (IS) and Frechet Inception Distance (FID), obtaining IS 8.28 (FID 20.9) with Resnet architecture \cite{resnet} and {IS 7.54 (FID 27.9)} with CNN architecture \cite{cnn} on CIFAR-10. \item By directly using the potential function for sample evaluation, inclusive-NRFs achieve state-of-the-art performance in anomaly detection on the widely benchmarked datasets - KDDCUP, MNIST, and CIFAR-10.
 This shows that, unlike GANs, the new approach can provide informative density estimate, besides superior sample generation. \end{itemize}

 The remainder of this paper is organized as follows.
-After presenting some background on random fields in Section \ref{sec:background}, we introduce the inclusive-NRF approach.
+After presenting background on random fields in Section \ref{sec:background}, we introduce the inclusive-NRF approach in Section \ref{sec:inclusive-NRF}.
 In Section \ref{sec:related-work}, we discuss related work.
 The extensive experimental evaluations are given in Sections \ref{sec:experiments} .
 We conclude the paper with a discussion in Section \ref{sec:discussion}.